The Internet-of-Things Meets Business Process Management: A Manifesto: Introduction

-Such scenarios might be better manageable when closely linking the digital process with the physical world as enabled by the integration of IoT and BPM; e.g., the completion of manual activities can be made observable through usage of appropriate sensors.
+\myparagraph{How BPM can benefit from IoT?} Let us consider a complex process with multiple parties interacting in the context of a business transaction.
+Such a process can be, for example, a procurement process, where goods are ordered, delivered, stored, and paid for.
+While the system can track each automatically-executed activity on its own, it relies on messages from other parties and manually entered data in the case of manual activities.
+If this data is not entered, or entered incorrectly, discrepancies between the digital (i.e., computerized representation of the) process and the real-world execution of the process occur.
+Similar concerns hold if the process participants do not obey the digital process under certain circumstances, e.g., an emergency in healthcare, or have not entered the data yet though in the real-world process the respective activity was already executed.
+Such scenarios might be better manageable when closely linking the digital process with the physical world as enabled by the integration of IoT and BPM; e.g., the completion of manual activities can be made observable through usage of appropriate sensors (e.g., \cite{DBLP:conf/caise/StertzMR17}).
 IoT can complete BPM with continuous data sensing and physical actuation for improved decision making.
 Decisions in processes require relevant information as basis for making meaningful decisions.
-In general, it is not sufficient to retrieve this data solely from traditional repositories (e.g., databases and data warehouse) providing historical data, but also up-to-date data are needed.
+In general, it is not sufficient to retrieve this data solely from traditional repositories (e.g., databases and data warehouses) providing historical data, but also up-to-date data are needed.
 Data from the IoT, such as events, provided through in-memory databases or complex event processing can be useful in this context.
 The IoT could reduce the need to manually signify the completion of manual tasks since sensor data is already available, leading to more accurate data, reduced errors, and efficiency gains.

-To ensure that both domains can mutually benefit from each other, still exist several challenges to be tackled.
+In order to provide guidelines for system development, there still exist several challenges to be tackled.
 Particularly, it has to be understood: